-SECTION 3.1.
-If any section or provision of this act is declared unconstitutional or invalid by the courts, it does not affect the validity of this act as a whole or any part other than the part so declared to be unconstitutional or invalid.
+SECTION 5.
+If any provision of this act is declared unconstitutional or invalid by the courts, it does not affect the validity of this act as a whole or any part other than the part so declared to be unconstitutional or invalid.

-SECTION 4.
+SECTION 6.
 This act becomes effective July 1, 2001, except that:

 - (1) The State Board of Education shall complete the modifications to the social studies curriculum required by G.S.
 115C-81(g1), as enacted in Section 2 of this act, prior to October 1, 2001.
 The modified curriculum shall be implemented beginning with the 2002-2003 school year. - (2) Local boards of education shall develop character education instruction in accordance with G.S.
 115C-81(h), as rewritten by Section 2 of this act, prior to January 1, 2002, and shall implement this instruction beginning with the 2002-2003 school year.
 If a local board determines that it would be an economic hardship to begin to implement character education instruction by the beginning of the 2002-2003 school year, the board may request an extension of time from the State Board of Education.
 The local board shall submit the request for an extension to the State Board on or before April 1, 2002.
 Local boards are encouraged to include in their character education instruction the responsibilities listed in G.S.
-115C-81(h1) of Section 2 of this act. - (3) Section 3 of this act applies beginning with the 2001-2002 school year.
+115C-81(h1) of Section 2 of this act. - (3) Section 4 of this act applies beginning on January 1, 2002.